eclipse-xfsc/crypto-provider-core/README.md

 Following environment variables are required:

 CRYPTO_PLUGIN_PATH - path from where to fetch the compiled plugin .so file - default: /etc/plugins

+## Problem Solving

+The compatibility of the plugins with this provider it's sometimes tricky, because the versions of go, each lib version etc. must match 100% otherwise it will reject it during startup.